Skip to Content Top

 If you have any other type of documentary evidence to support your claim of exceptional ability, this should be included with your petition to improve your chances of success.

-Labor Certification for the EB-2 Visa
+Labor Certification for the Eb-2 Visa

 In many cases, the first step in obtaining an EB-2 visa is for the employer to secure labor certification from the Department of Labor.
 Labor certification requires the company to demonstrate that it has made a concerted effort to fill the employment position from the local labor pool so that U.S. workers are not deprived of a job.